-You can set an expression to any parameter, global or local.
-The simplest expression is a number or the name of a global parameter (local parameters cannot be referenced by names in expressions).
-A more complex expression can also include standard operators and functions (see below).
+You define an expression for any parameter type, global or local.
+The simplest expression is a number or the name of a global parameter (local parameters cannot be referenced in expressions).
+A more complex expression can include standard operators and functions (see below).

-To set an expression to a parameter: in the Mechanical Browser, click on the parameter name and fill out the Expression field:
+To define an expression for a parameter: in the Mechanical Browser, click on the parameter name and fill out the Expression field:

-You can also set an expression to a parameter in the command line using the -PARAMETERS command.
+You can also define an expression for a parameter in the command line using the -PARAMETERS command.

-This means that the parameter becomes dependent on other (defining) parameters (its value will be automatically recalculated when the value(s) of the defining parameter(s) is changed).
+This means that the parameter becomes dependent on other (defining) parameters (its value will be automatically recalculated when the value(s) of the defining parameter(s) changes).

 You can create a chain of parameters, where every element is dependent on the previous one.
 There is no limit to the length of the chain.
-However, you cannot create a loop where the next element in a chain drives one of the previous elements.
-This is because it can result in an infinite evaluation of expressions.
+However, be careful not to create a loop where the next element in a chain drives one of the previous elements.
+This might result in an infinite evaluation of expressions.
 BricsCAD automatically detects such problems and does not accept expressions that lead to a parametric loop.

 Parameters of Associative Arrays